Constraint-Lab/Constraint-Lab.github.io/_posts/2023-08-16-hashicorp.markdown

 Given those considerations, I think HashiCorp has made a good business decision.
 What it means to be OSS is a regular debate, so it's not even clear that a significant portion of the customer base feels that HashiCorp broke a promise (or that they had any other options).
 And even if that group is significant, HashiCorp's positioning appears strong enough to weather the criticism.

 If I were to further explore the decision, here are a few threads I'd follow:
-* What were the competitive environments for Mongo and Elastic, and how similar were they to HashiCorp's?
+* What were the competitive environments for Mongodb and Elastic, and how similar were they to HashiCorp's?
-* What other strategic decisions might explain the difference between Mongo and Elastic, and what similar options are available for HashiCorp?
+* What other strategic decisions might explain the difference between Mongodb and Elastic, and what similar options are available for HashiCorp?
 * HashiCorp lists other companies that have made similar license changes.
 Apply similar analysis to those companies to help understand the best HashiCorp strategy moving forward.

 [Powers at play][powers]: